Viventor p2p lending platform review

 The same 9 filters are available for the auto-invest profile setup.
 I don’t know if the auto-invest tool will pick up the best loans available on the market or not, the website is only saying it will select the first loans it finds on the primary market.

-- Loan interest rates are good
+- Loan interest rates are good and they’re getting better by the month

 - Buyback guarantee also includes the interest payments